X-Vlad/mgpool/README.md

-## OpenChia.io Pool Implementation
+## MG Pool Implementation

-This code is based on pool-reference code from chia org.
+This code is based on pool-reference code from chia.

 It has been modified to provide more funcionalities required by a production pool.